 Kevin Hart is one of the most successful and popular comedians in every corner of the world.
 During his stand-up gigs, he usually sells out football stadiums.

 Aside from that, you can also see him in different television shows and movies.
-Despite some indiscretions about him, he is still considered the most humble, positive, and grounded guy in Hollywood.
+Despite some indiscretions about him, he is still considered Hollywood’s most humble, positive, and grounded guy.

-As the interview goes on, I was amazed by the hyper-positive perception of Kevin about the world.
-Aside from that, he also stated that negativities do not have spaces in his life.
+As the interview went on, I was amazed by Kevin’s hyper-positive perception of the world.
+Aside from that, he also stated that negativities do not have space in his life.
 He is very compassionate and funny.
 Well worth a listen to, even if you’re not a fan of Hart.

 Naval Ravikant may not be a name you’re familiar with, but he is one of the most successful entrepreneurs and an investor who lives in Silicon Valley.
 Despite his success, he remained one of the most down-to-earth, grounded, and happiest persons you met in your entire life.